davideandres95/roth-with-crpd/README.md

                        INET  192.168.53.14
 ```

-## Use case description

-### usecase 3 - use cRPD tp provide routiong-knowedge for a KVM-guest
+### Usecase 2 - config and setup

-As more complete example, below, a bridge is created where a physical(logical) interface and a veth endpoint are connected.
+As a more complete example, below, a bridge is created where a physical(logical) interface and a veth endpoint are connected.
 The other endpoint of the veth interface is moved to the VNF's namespace
 ```bash
 #start the containers
 docker run --rm --detach --name alpine -h alpine --privileged --net=none -it alpine:latest